javelinee/javelinee/README.md

 ### Hi there, I'm Jesselyn 👋
 #### I'm an undergraduate Mobile Application and Technology student in Binus University.
-Expected to graduate in 2022.
+Graduated in 2022.
 Interested in mobile development and mobile design.
 A motivated self-learner in every way🌸

 🔭 I’m currently work as a junior mobile engineer in Verihubs.